 Fundamental skills essential for Science include analysis of data, communication of ideas through speech and writing, application of knowledge to explain natural phenomena and make predictions, use of evidence to come to conclusions and the use of practical skills to carry out experiments.
 We focus on developing all of these skills and in addition, we believe in the development of independent study and encouraging our students to articulate their thinking confidently.

 We love our subjects and our aim is to spread this enthusiasm to ensure the next generation of scientists are as prepared as they possibly can be for the world outside Cheam High School.

-At Key Stage 5 we offer students Biology, Chemistry and Physics A-levels, we also offer a Level 3 BTEC in Applied Science (both an Extended Certificate and a Diploma).
+At Key Stage 5 we offer students Biology, Chemistry and Physics A Levels, we also offer a Level 3 BTEC in Applied Science (both an Extended Certificate and a Diploma).

 We run a large number of trips during each term, for example trips to the Natural History Museum and residential trips to Juniper Hall near Box Hill and a trip to the large Hadron Collider at CERN in Switzerland last year.

-At each Key Stage we run a large number of support sessions targeting students who are under achieving compared to their expected grades.
+We run a large number of support sessions targeting students who are under achieving compared to their expected grades.
 We send letters home inviting pupils to specific intervention sessions with specialist teachers to work in small groups with pupils to boost their understanding, recall and analysis.